 YouTube: Elon Musk Debuts the Tesla Powerwall

-The Tesla Powerwall has a capacity of 7kWh and is designed for a daily discharge recharge cycle, multiple units can be installed together to increase storage and power output capacity.
+The Tesla Powerwall has a capacity of 7kWh and is designed for a daily discharge-recharge cycle, and multiple units can be installed together to increase storage and power output capacity.
 Each unit is liquid cooled with a type of chemical coolant.

-The Powerwall also has a built in includes a DC-to-DC converter to sit between a home's existing solar panels, and the home's existing DC to AC inverter.
-If the existing inverter is not storage-ready, one must be purchased.
+The Powerwall also has a built-in includes a DC-to-DC converter to sit between a home's existing solar panels and the home's existing DC to AC inverter.
+If the current inverter is not storage-ready, one must be purchased.